Hironari-Saito/micro-frontends-sample/README.md

 1. Container will always use the latest version of a child app (doesn't require a redeploy of container)
 2. Container can specify exactly waht version of a child it wants to use (requires a redeploy to change)

+## Deployment

+- Want to deploy each microfrontend independently (including the container)
+- Location of child app remoteEntry.js files must be known at build time
+- Many front-end deployment solutions assume you're deploying a single project - we need something that can handle multiple different ones
+- Probably need a CI/CD pipeline of some sort
+- At present, the remoteEntry.js file name is fixed!
+Need to think about caching issues